AI Historical Figures for Interactive Museum Exhibits

 What kinds of AI historical figures can be created?

 Museums can start from an existing character foundation or develop custom AI historical figures tailored to a specific exhibition, collection, or story.
-The final approach depends on the historical subject, available source material, and the type of visitor experience you want to deliver.
+The final approach depends on the historical subject, available source material, and the type of interactive museum exhibit you want to deliver.

 What formats are available for AI historical figures in museums?

-AI historical figures can be presented in several formats, including speaking portraits, life-size displays, and web or mobile-based digital guides.
+AI historical figures can be presented in several interactive museum exhibit formats: speaking portraits, life-size holographic displays, and web or mobile-based digital guides.
 This allows museums to choose the format that best fits the gallery, visitor flow, and exhibition design.

 Can the same AI historical figure be available outside the gallery too?